sambuccid/hulipaa/stories/9_improve_UI.md

 ### AC8
 Redesign the size and font of "No Results" and "Error" messages
+- We might want at some point to write longer and more useful error messages, suggesting what to do to the user
+- So maybe a smaller font might be better

 ### AC9
 Change the color of the highlight to make it less strong on the eye